Repository

 Switch Raw SQL, paste the following SQL statement and click Preview issue.

-Click Create, after the automatic checks are done, it’ll automatically roll out the change.
+- Click Create, after the automatic checks are done, it’ll automatically deploy the change.
 The issue will become Done.

-Below is an example app demonstrating the following APIs:
+Below is an example app demonstrating the following APIs:- List all projects

 NEXT_PUBLIC_BB_SERVICE_ACCOUNT